 But I still hope on for better days, and place in God my trust.

-I’m leaving you, my Mary dear, theyre painful words to speak,
+I’m leaving you, my Mary dear, they are painful words to speak,

 My last embrace I’m taking now, and my lips are on your cheek.